-COURSE E.-Fraser and Squair's Elementary French Grammar.
+French E.-Fraser and Squar's Elementary French Grammar.
 Bercy's French Reader.
 Drilling on the irregular verbs.
 This course being designed for those desiring a rapid acquisition of a reading knowledge of the language, the whole attention of the class will be devoted to French Grammar, Composition based upon the Grammar, translation of easy French prose in large amounts to obtain a vocabulary, and especially pronunciation.

-Male Classical Seniors, five times a week.
+All Seniors who have not taken French, five times a week.